Smart Supply Chains Start with Smart Maintenance

 - Commit to moving from a break-fix or reactive maintenance model to a proactive one.

-- Create a roadmap that aligns maintenance to your Industry 4.0 vision.
+- Design a roadmap that aligns maintenance to your Industry 4.0 vision.
 This will help you develop an initiative that generates quick wins and additive capabilities and that secures execute buy-in.

 - Implement IIoT-enabled sensors and start collecting data on equipment performance.